-In Wales, the framework for health and social care systems is established through national policy and strategy documents by the devolved Welsh Government (NHS Wales, 2019).
+In Wales, devolution of the policy context has transformed health and social care systems through the implementation of national policy and strategy documents by the devolved Welsh Government (NHS Wales, 2019).
 LAs are responsible for local planning, bringing together local agencies in partnership to tackle issues that require a shared approach (ibid).
 The collaboration between the NHS and health and social care organisations is central to delivering the NHS’s Long Term Plan strategy for transforming the provision of health and care services (Charles et al, 2020).
 Working in partnership, NHS providers and commissioners are responsible for the planning and integration of care and support services for the population resident in the LA’s area (ibid).
 Sustainability and Transformation Partnerships [STPs] have been formed to formalise these partnership working arrangements.
 Policy objectives for integrated health and social care services in Wales include the provision of integrated physical health, mental health and social care services (NHS, 2019).

+As such, the transformational challenge of health and social care is embedded in a context of complexity.
+Devolution of legislative responsibility has emphasised shifts in policy strategies, whereby the provision and delivery of health and social care is required to contend with a diversity of dynamics.
+Themes such as the devolution of the policy context, logistical challenges due to rurality, demographic challenges due to Welsh and non-Welsh speaking people build on the intricacies of providing integrated care services that meet the changing care and support needs of local populations (Philips & Morgan, 2014).
+For example, gaps in community services because of workforce issues can result in insufficient resources to respond to health and social care needs (Smith, 2015).
+Such service gaps can also impact on accessing specialist care in Wales, because of poor coordination between professionals (Boehmer et al, 2019).
+Citizens with chronic and complex conditions that require multi-agency and specialist input, have been identified in literature as predisposed to inequalities in accessing services to meet their needs (Boehmer et al, 2019; Kuluski et al,2017; Philips & Morgan, 2014; Smith, 2015).